 Material removed from the site is housed at the Mayborn Museum Complex, which serves as a repository for the National Parks Service.

-Learn about four types of homes utilized by local people in the 19th century, including a Waco Indian grass hut, a Norwegian rock house, a Comanche tipi, and an early log house.
+Learn about four types of homes utilized by local people in the 19th century, including a Waco Indian grass house, a Norwegian rock house, a Comanche tipi, and an early log house.